 Getting on the dating scene may seem exciting when you’re just starting out and look forward to exploring a whole world of possibilities.
-As you go along, you’ll realise that dating is a complex game, with dynamics even the pros have yet to master – because if they had, they’d be off the market by now!
+As you go along, you’ll realise that dating is a complex game and you need to arm yourself with dating tips for beginners to sail through.
+Even the dating pros don’t have the dynamics figured out – because if they did, they’d be off the market by now!
 From being stood up to ghosted and benched, you’ll have many a humbling experience in this grind.
-So, before you take the plunge, familiarising yourself with dating tips for beginners may give you a much-needed headstart.
+So, before you take the plunge, learn the ropes for a much-needed headstart.

 11 Dating Tips for Beginners